saltyorg/docs/docs/reference/guides/tautuliscripts.md

 # Introduction
 This is a quick guide to installing and configuring a Tautulli custom script.
-It will teach you how to download and configure a Tautulli (plexpy) custom script that drops Plex video streams transcoding from a 4K source.
+It will teach you how to download and configure a Tautulli custom script that drops Plex video streams transcoding from a 4K source.

 ## Install the script
 Access your Saltbox server as your normal non-root user.